smartdevicelink/sdl_evolution/proposals/0167-app-services.md

     <description>The ID of the service that should have an activation event take place on</description>
   </param>
   <param name="serviceType" type="String" mandatory="true">
-    <description>The service type the service should have the activation event occur on.
+    <description>The service type of the service should have the activation event occur on.
 See AppServiceType</description>
   </param>
   <param name="activate" type="Boolean" mandatory="true">
     <description>True if the service is to be activated.
 False if the app is to be deactivated</description>